A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 - Day 1 – Arrive in Ortisei

-- Grab a Hugo spritz at the iconic Cafe Adler and settle into your alpine accommodation.
-Maybe wander around town and admire the wood carvings that Val Gardena is famous for.
+Grab a Hugo spritz at the iconic Cafe Adler and settle into your alpine accommodation.
+Maybe wander around town and admire the wood carvings that Val Gardena is famous for. - Day 2 – Hike Seceda Ridgeline

-- Take the Ortisei-Furnes-Seceda cable car and enjoy one of the most photogenic trails in the Dolomites.
-Stay for golden hour if you can — it’s like a Windows desktop wallpaper IRL (’90s babies wya?)
+Take the Ortisei-Furnes-Seceda cable car and enjoy one of the most photogenic trails in the Dolomites.
+Stay for golden hour if you can — it’s like a Windows desktop wallpaper IRL (’90s babies way?) - Day 3 – Spend the day at Alpe di Siusi

-- Lunch at Rifugio Bullaccia offers the best panini we’ve tried, with sweeping views over flower-strewn valleys.
+Lunch at Rifugio Bullaccia offers the best panini we’ve tried, with sweeping views over flower-strewn valleys.
 This vast plateau is great for both beginners and seasoned hikers.
-Pack a picnic or stop by a rifugio mid-hike.
+Pack a picnic or stop by a rifugio mid-hike. - Day 4 – Roadtrip to Lago di Carezza

-- Do a scenic drive through Val d’Ega.
+Do a scenic drive through Val d’Ega.
 The lake is small but stunning, with mirror-like reflections and emerald waters.
-Nearby cafes offer apple strudel worth writing home about.
+Nearby cafes offer apple strudel worth writing home about. - Day 5 – Tre Cime di Lavaredo Loop

-- One of the most famous hikes in the Dolomites — dramatic peaks, WWI tunnels, and views that stretch across the Austrian border.
-Expect a full day on your feet.
+One of the most famous hikes in the Dolomites — dramatic peaks, WWI tunnels, and views that stretch across the Austrian border.
+Expect a full day on your feet. - Day 6 – Rest in Bolzano

-- Time to rest those calves after a few days of hiking.
-Head to Bolzano for a little city culture — think castles, markets, and a chance to meet Ötzi the Iceman.
+Time to rest those calves after a few days of hiking.
+Head to Bolzano for a little city culture — think castles, markets, and a chance to meet Ötzi the Iceman. - Day 7 – Sunrise at Lago di Braies

-- Take the boat out for a paddle as the morning mist clears — better to arrive early and beat the crowds.
+Take the boat out for a paddle as the morning mist clears — better to arrive early and beat the crowds.
 It’s touristy, but for good reason!

-5-Day Winter Ski Itinerary
+❄️ 5-Day Winter Ski Itinerary

-Image credits: Dolomites
+Image Credits: Dolomites

 - Day 1 – Cortina d’Ampezzo Welcome

-- Italy’s original glam-ski town.
-Drop your bags, explore the village, and get fitted for your gear.
+Italy’s original glam-ski town.
+Drop your bags, explore the village, and get fitted for your gear. - Day 2 – Start with local slopes

-- Ease in at Tofana or Faloria.
-Enjoy wide runs, stunning panoramas, and a side of pasta at a slopeside rifugio.
+Ease in at Tofana or Faloria.
+Enjoy wide runs, stunning panoramas, and a side of pasta at a slopeside rifugio. - Day 3 – Conquer the Sellaronda

-- The Sellaronda loop lets you ski four valleys in a day.
+The Sellaronda loop lets you ski four valleys in a day.
 It’s iconic, panoramic, and 40km of pure snow bliss.
-Stop for Bombardino (a boozy eggnog drink) along the way — we promise it’ll help you survive the long pow day.
+Stop for Bombardino (a boozy eggnog drink) along the way — we promise it’ll help you survive the long pow day. - Day 4 – Snowshoe or Sled

-- Tired from skiing?
+Tired from skiing?
 Take a break and opt for a snowshoe trail through the forest, or hop onto a toboggan in Alta Badia.
-If you’re feeling extra fancy, go for a thermal spa and an aperitivo after.
+If you’re feeling extra fancy, go for a thermal spa and an aperitivo after. - Day 5 – Wind-down in San Candido

-- This postcard-perfect village is great for picking up souvenirs — think handmade wool, alpine teas, and DOP cheeses before you head off!
+This postcard-perfect village is great for picking up souvenirs — think handmade wool, alpine teas, and DOP cheeses before you head off!

 Are The Dolomites Expensive?

 Short answer: They can be.
 But don’t have to be.
-With smart planning, you can enjoy the Dolomites on a reasonable budget.

 What to expect:

-Accommodation | 80–150 EUR (~S$119.69–S$224.41) for mid-range hotels, 300+ EUR (~S$448.83+) for high-end spa resorts |
+- Accommodation: 80–150 EUR (~S$119.80 – S$224.62) for mid-range hotels, 300+ EUR (~S$449.24) for high-end spa resorts

-Meals | A hearty rifugio lunch with wine might cost 15–25 EUR (~S$22.44–S$37.40) |
+- Meals: A hearty rifugio lunch with wine might cost 15–25 EUR (~S$22.46 – S$37.44)

-Transport | Renting a car is around 40–70 EUR/day (~S$59.84–S$104.73) |
+- Transport: Renting a car is around 40–70 EUR/day (~S$59.90 – S$104.82)

-Cable Cars | Expect 15–30 EUR (~S$22.44–S$44.88) per ride (some hotels include passes) |
+- Cable cars: Expect 15–30 EUR (~S$22.46 – S$44.92) per ride (some hotels include passes)

-Ski Passes | Dolomiti Superski pass starts from ~74 EUR/day for adults (~S$110.71) |
+- Ski passes: Dolomiti Superski pass starts from ~74 EUR/day for adults (~S$110.81)

 Where To Stay: Dolomites, Italy Hotels